iterative/example-repos-dev/README.md

 ## How to add checkpoints to your DVC project

+By default, DVC will delete the outputs before running a stage.
+To read in the weights from the previously trained model output, this behavior must be disabled.

-In `dvc.yaml`, add the `checkpoint: true` option to your model output:
+To do so, in `dvc.yaml`, add the `checkpoint: true` option to your model output:

 ```diff
      outs: